- Medicaid enrollment in Connecticut (including CHIP) is over 951,000

-As of January 2021, 940,768 people were covered by Medicaid in Connecticut.
+As of May 2021, 951,563 people were covered by Medicaid in Connecticut.
 In 2013, before the ACA’s Medicaid expansion was implemented, there were 634,518 people enrolled in Medicaid coverage.
-So enrollment had grown by about 48% in seven years, with Medicaid expansion and the COVID pandemic being the primary driver of the growth.
+So enrollment had grown by about 50% in less than eight years, with Medicaid expansion and the COVID pandemic being the primary driver of the growth.

 According to an analysis by Charles Gaba, Medicaid expansion enrollment in Connecticut has grown by 22% during the COVID pandemic, and overall Medicaid enrollment in the state is up 15% during the same time period.

 Nationwide, enrollment in Medicaid increased sharply during the pandemic, due to job/income losses as well as the Family First Coronavirus Response Act.
 That legislation provides additional federal Medicaid funding to states, but only as long as they don’t terminate any Medicaid enrollees’ coverage during the COVID public health emergency.
-The PHE is expected to last through the end of 2021, but up to 10 million Americans could lose their Medicaid coverage once the COVID public health emergency ends and eligibility redeterminations are restarted.
+The PHE is scheduled to last at least through early 2022, although that’s likely to be extended again.
+But when the public health emergency period eventually ends, up to 10 million Americans could lose their Medicaid coverage once eligibility redeterminations are restarted.